tarwn/lessthandot-hugo/blogs/content/posts/2013-02-17-mongodb-returning-documents-where-fields.md

 In a NoSQL database it is possible that half the documents in a collection are omitted and maybe five are there with the value null.
 How can you know if the field is missing or has the value null?

-Let&#8217;s take a quick look.
+Let's take a quick look.
 First insert the following document into your collection

 <pre>db.Blog.insert( { name : "Denis2" } )</pre>

 As you can see it just has a name.
-Now let&#8217;s add another document this time with age as well, we will make the age NULL
+Now let's add another document this time with age as well, we will make the age NULL

 <pre>db.Blog.insert( { name : "Denis",  age : NULL} )</pre>